swsmith310/libswsdm/README.md

 # libswsdm v0.7.0
 ## Developed by Spencer Smith (spencerwayne310@gmail.com)
-### Last updated 24 June 2022
+### Last updated 9 October 2022

-THIS PROJECT IS MOVING!
-MORE DETAILS WILL COME!

 *libswsdm* is a very simple specification designed primarily for saving and loading game data.
 The project uses only standard C++17 and is therefore highly portable.
+By default this project is compiled using clang, however you can also use gcc if you prefer.

 ## Syntax
 The structure of a *.swsd* file is as follows: